mxaddict/www.codedmaster.com/content/blog/2017-12-06-crypto-currency-mining-without-hardware-using-cloud-based-solutions.md

-Now, I have seen a lot of cloud based mining offers over the past 2 years that I have been testing out cloud mining, and most that I saw/found were SCAMS, the only reason I'm even referring HashFlare is because I have been mining with them for over a year now and have made back all my invested money and then some.
+Now, I have seen a lot of cloud based mining offers over the past 2 years that I have been testing out cloud mining, and most that I saw/found were SCAMS, the only reason I'm even recommending HashFlare is because I have been mining with them for over a year now and have made back all my invested money and then some.

 ## Conclusion